DBK333/Omero-DataPortal/InstallationOmeroWithOIDC/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure you have the following ports open:
-- Docker
-- Docker Compose
+- OMERO Web and Server
+- Ngrok, OpenLDAP and Keycloak
+- Refer to [Security and Ports](https://github.com/DBK333/Omero-DataPortal/blob/main/SECURITY.MD) for detailed port configuration number.
+- **For Nectar VM users:** Create a security group with the necessary ports open.
+The setup script only configures the firewall, not the security group.

+Ensure you have the following:
-- A NGROK account (for authentication token)
+- An **NGROK account** (for authentication token)

 ### Clone the Repository